 YouTube, lots of recipe comparisons, and to be honest it took about 3 times making this to get it how we like it.
 Every Vietnamese street vender or household makes it a little differently.
 What is important is that you like the broth, and if you don’t know what it “should” taste like, go to a restaurant and order a bowl to see one version of what it perhaps “should” taste like.

 We like our broth pretty salty, I like the flavor of the fat that most Vietnamese skim off the top, and I cook lots of meat because I hate getting to the last few bowls and not having that yummy slow boiled meat left.
 So have fun, and ask for help at your Asian food market to find the ingredients!

 Related Post: How to make vegetarian Pad Thai step by step

-4 hours minimum, more if possible for fullest beef bone flavor.
+4 hours minimum to bring full flavor to the broth, more if possible for fullest beef bone flavor.
 I find after about 5 hours there is not a huge difference in beef broth flavor.

 Ingredients for Broth in 10qt pot (approximately 12 portions):